ron190/jsql-injection/README.md

 If you are using Kali Linux then get the latest release using command `sudo apt-get -f install jsql`, or make a system full upgrade with `apt update` then `apt full-upgrade`.

 ## [[Test-bed scripts](https://github.com/ron190/jsql-injection/tree/master/web/test-bed)]
-Use the sample scripts to test injection on a local environment.
-First install a development environment like [EasyPHP](http://www.easyphp.org), then download the test-bed PHP scripts and place them into `www/`.
+Use the sample scripts to test injection on your local environment.
+First install a development environment like [EasyPHP](http://www.easyphp.org), then download the [test-bed PHP scripts](https://github.com/ron190/jsql-injection/tree/master/web/test-bed) and place them into `www/`.
 ```php
 <?php
 # http://127.0.0.1/mysql/strategy/get-normal.php?id=0